pixijs/pixijs.com/docs/guides/components/containers.md

 ## Filtering

 Another common use for Container objects is as hosts for filtered content.
-Filters are an advanced, WebGL-only feature that allows PixiJS to perform per-pixel effects like blurring and displacements.
+Filters are an advanced, WebGL/WebGPU-only feature that allows PixiJS to perform per-pixel effects like blurring and displacements.
 By setting a filter on a Container, the area of the screen the Container encompasses will be processed by the filter after the Container's contents have been rendered.

 Below are list of filters available by default in PixiJS.
 There is, however, a community repository with [many more filters](https://github.com/pixijs/filters).